jaheyns/CfdOF/README.md

 * Repeat the above for the "CfdOF" workbench
 * For installation of dependencies, see below

-Note: The CFD workbench can be updated at any time through the Addon manager.
+Note: The CfdOF workbench can be updated at any time through the Addon manager.

 ##### Dependency installation